tonib/lsigxextensions/README.md

 ## Build from sources

 Edit SetEnvironmentVariables.bat and set the directories for Genexus and Genexus Platform SDK in your machine.
-If you don't have any Gx version on that file, you can comment it.
+If you don't have some Gx version on that file, you can comment it.

 There are two projects in solution for each Gx version:
 LsiGxUtilidades-XXX is a class library, and LsiGxExtensions-XXX are the extensions for that Gx XXX version.

-There is one of that LsiGxExtensions-XXX projects, called LsiGxExtensions-XXX-MAIN that contains the real source code.
+There is one of that LsiGxExtensions-XXX projects, called LsiGxExtensions-XXX-MAIN, that contains the real source code.
 Other projects only contains LINKS to source code in LsiGxExtensions-XXX-MAIN project.
-This is like this because, I cannot use Shared Projects (Winform edition does not work), and it means that, to make any change that adds / removes files, you should make it at LsiGxExtensions-XXX-MAIN project, and the update links in other projects.
+This is like this because, I cannot use Shared Projects (Winform edition does not work), and it means that, to make any change that adds / removes files, you should make it at LsiGxExtensions-XXX-MAIN project, and then update links in other projects.

 Same code structure / links are applied for LsiGxUtilidades-XXX.